iotaledger/identity.rs/documentation/docs/faq.md

 ### What programming languages are supported by the IOTA Identity framework?
 We currently provide a Rust library and a JavaScript library for both the browser and Node.js via WebAssembly (Wasm) bindings.
 See the "Programming Languages" section for more information.
-### Do I need to have IOTA tokens to start building with identity?
+### Do I need to have IOTA tokens to start building with IOTA Identity?
-At the moment you don't need IOTA tokens to create and manage identities, although we are looking at opportunities to utilize the token in the future.
+At the moment you don't need IOTA tokens to create and manage identities, although we are exploring opportunities to utilize the token in the future.
 ### How do I prove control over my DID?
 Control over an identity is ultimately tied to the control over cryptographic key material (something you have).
 ### How can I store my private keys?